PeekLeon/params-shell/readme.md

 # PARAMS SHELL

-params_shell.sh allows the management of the parameters / arguments passed in the scripts.
+params-shell.sh allows the management of the parameters / arguments passed in the scripts.

 By including this script at the beginning of your it is then possible to define: